© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen-y-Cloddiau Camp is a scheduled monument protected by Cadw under reference FL009.
 View the official record →

-Pen-y-Cloddiau Camp is a prehistoric hillfort situated in Flintshire, Wales, commanding the landscape from its elevated position.
+Pen-y-Cloddiau Camp is a prehistoric hillfort located in Flintshire, Wales, situated on elevated ground that afforded commanding views of the surrounding landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL009.

 Pen-y-Cloddiau Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen-y-Cloddiau Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL009.